wp-digital/wp-project-skeleton/.github/ISSUE_TEMPLATE/bug_template.md

 labels: "bug"
 assignees: ''
 ---
 P.S.
-If object or function that should be change or fix displayed on adaptive or mobile version please add this to title ex.: [Main page, mobile]
+If object or function that should be changed or fixed appears on adaptive or mobile version, please add this to title ex.: [Main page, mobile]

 Task body:
 ---
 **Link:** PM, Developer or QA, add the link to the page if possible.

-**Description:** PM, Developer or QA provide clear information about potential problems.
+**Description:** PM, Developer or QA, provide clear information about potential problems.

-**System info:** аdd information about the device / OS + version / browser + version / screen size OR use a service like this https://www.whatismybrowser.com/
+**System info:** Add information about the device / OS + version / browser + version / screen size OR use a service like this https://www.whatismybrowser.com/

 ex.: Iphone 13 mini, IOS 15, Chrome 147, 375 * 667 px